-and the champions of idolatry became the supreme heads of his religion and empire.
-The opposition of Abu Sophian2 had been fierce and obstinate; his conversion was tardy and reluctant; his new faith was fortified by necessity and interest; he served, he fought, perhaps he believed; and the sins of the time of ignorance were expiated by the recent merits of the family of Ommiyah'.3 From that moment onwards, for a long time, the Caliphate was distinguished by free-thinking latitudinarianism, while the Christians remained fanatical.
+Mohammed's bitterest opponents, and had never yielded more than a political assent to his religion.
+"The persecutors of Mahomet usurped the inheritance of his children; and the champions of idolatry became the supreme heads of his religion and empire.
+The opposition of Abu Sophian1 had been fierce and obstinate; his conversion was tardy and reluctant; his new faith was fortified by necessity and interest; he served, he fought, perhaps he believed; and the sins of the time of ignorance were explated by the recent merits of the family of Ommiyah" (Gibbon, ibid).
+From that moment onwards, for a long time, the Caliphate was distinguished by free-thinking latitudinarianism, while the Christians remained fanatical.
 From the first, the Mohammedans showed themselves tolerant in their dealings with conquered Christians, and to this toleration-which was in strong contrast to the persecuting zeal of the Catholic Church-the ease of their conquest and the stability of their Empire were mainly due.

 Another case of the apparent success of fanaticism is the victory of the Independents under Cromwell.
 But it may be questioned how much fanaticism had to do with Cromwell's achievements.
-In the contest with the King, Parliament won mainly because it held London and the Eastern Counties; both its manpower and its economic resources far exceeded those of the King.
+In the contest with the King, Parliament won mainly because it held London and the Eastern Counties; both its man-power and its economic resources far exceeded those of the King.
 The Presbyterians-as always happens with the moderates in a revolution-were gradually thrust aside because they did not wholeheartedly desire victory.
 Cromwell himself, when he had achieved power, turned out to be a practical politician, anxious to make the best of a difficult situation; but he could not ignore the fanaticism of his followers, which was so unpopular as to lead, in the end, to the complete downfall of his party.
-It cannot be said that, in the long run, fanaticism did anything more to bring success to the English Independents than to their predecessors, the Anabaptists of Münster.
+It cannot be said that, in the long run, fanaticism did anything more to bring success to the English Independents than to their predeccessors the Anabaptists of Münster.